 Cinephiles, Fandoms, and Global Media Cultures: Indian Cinema from a Transcultural Perspective

-Both the roundtable and exhibition reception will be free and open to the public.
-Program to follow.
+Both the roundtable and exhibition reception are free and open to the public.

-Event made possible with the support of the Townsend Center of Humanities, the Institute of South Asia Studies, the Sarah Kailath Chair of India Studies, the History of Art Department, and the Asian Art and Visual Cultures Working Group.
+Event made possible with the support of the Townsend Center of Humanities, the Institute of South Asia Studies, the Sarah Kailath Chair of India Studies, the History of Art Department, the South and Southeast Asian Studies Department, and the Asian Art and Visual Cultures Working Group.